taki-sh/RegionCall/README.md

 EN
 # RegionCall
-This is a pipeline that automates the process from downloading WGS data, mapping, variant calling, to extraction of target region sequences.
+A pipeline that automates the process from downloading WGS data, mapping, variant calling, to extraction of target region sequences.

 ## Requirements
 - SRA Toolkit (verified with 2.11.0)